-NWICA was incorporated as a Community Action Agency, a 501-C-3 private not-for-profit, in February, 1965 with policies for the agency set by the Board of Directors.
+NWICA was incorporated as a Community Action Agency, a 501-C-3 private not-for-profit, in February, 1965.

 As a Community Action Agency, NWICA plans and carries out a variety of programs that serve the unique needs of low-income families and disabled individuals in the Northwest Indiana counties of Jasper, Lake, Newton and Porter.
-Services through the Community Action Agency support households with incomes at or below 150% of Federal Poverty Guidelines.
+Services through the Community Action Agency support households with incomes at or below 125% of Federal Poverty Guideline.
 Services include utility assistance, Housing Choice Voucher Program, Asset Building and Financial Literacy, Family Self-Sufficiency Program, Individual Development Accounts, Weatherization (Lake Co.), Information and Referral Services.

 Services through the Area Agency on Aging may include Care Management, Nutrition and Meal Services, Preventative Health and Wellness initiatives, Caregiver Support, Ombudsman and Advocate services.

 Although eventually the State of Indiana would centralize the 2-1-1 Program, NWICA was the Northwest Indiana 2-1-1 call center beginning in 2006.
 From any phone, callers who dialed 2-1-1 were connected to Information and Referral Specialists at Northwest Indiana Community Action for local and trusted information.